-New York University awards a Master of Arts in Psychology – Forensic Psychology Specialization to students who complete the 36 credit hour curriculum focusing on clinical, forensic, and legal knowledge.
+New York University awards a Master of Arts in Psychology – Forensic Psychology Specialization to students who complete the 36-credit hour curriculum focusing on clinical, forensic, and legal knowledge.
 Forensic electives can include Psychology of Addiction, Affective Neuroscience, Psychology of Violence, and Traumatic Stress Reactions.
 The school encourages students to complete a master’s thesis in lieu of taking a general comprehensive examination, though students may choose to complete the degree through either method.
 Students receive personalized advising throughout the program and are given various opportunities to participate in professional and academic research.
-New York University’s Master of Arts in Psychology programs are prestigious and well-recognized.
+New York University’s Master of Arts in Psychology programs are prestigious and widely-recognized.
 Many program graduates go on to study psychology at the doctoral level.
 New York University is the largest private university in the US and its multiple schools, centers, and departments with forensic concentrations and courses offer additional interdisciplinary learning and networking opportunities to psychology students.

 The University of Denver offers a Master of Arts in Forensic Psychology through its Graduate School of Professional Psychology.
 The curriculum includes fundamental master’s level training in clinical psychology as well as specialized coursework and practicum experiences tailored to the study of forensic psychology and law.
-Students participate in direct service through field placements during the program, which actively collaborates with community agencies to provide opportunities to students and under-served populations.
+Students participate in direct service through field placements during the program, which actively collaborates with community agencies to provide opportunities to students and underserved populations.
 This full-time program can be completed in two years.
 Students are expected to attend classes during the fall, winter, and spring quarters.
 Example courses include Interviewing and Theories of Psychotherapy, Issues in Forensic Psychology (I, II, and III), Trauma and Crisis Intervention, and the Psychology of Criminal Behavior.
-The majority of graduates go on to work in organizations involved in criminal justice, though many elect to continue their studies in a doctoral degree program.
+The majority of graduates go on to work in organizations involved in criminal justice, though many choose to continue their studies in a doctoral degree program.

 Online Criminal Psychology Degree Programs

-Southern New Hampshire University (SNHU) offers an online bachelor’s degree program with many specializations, including forensic psychology.
+Southern New Hampshire University (SNHU) offers an online bachelor’s degree program with many possible specializations, including forensic psychology.
 The program prepares students to understand and analyze criminal profiles, patterns of behavior, and expert testimony.
 As an introductory degree program, the curriculum includes a required liberal arts foundation and foundational psychology courses in the first two years of study and specialized courses in the final stages, including Forensic Psychology, Criminal Psychology, Biopsychology, and Sociology of Deviant Behavior.
 The degree can be completed in four years of full-time study during six nine-week terms annually or at a slower pace for part-time students.
 SNHU prides itself on the affordability of its degree programs for students from all states and the flexibility it provides through course scheduling and online teaching methods.

 Criminal Psychology Job Description